IVC Blood Clot Filter Defect Lawyer

 CF Bard learned early on that their IVC blood clot filters were at risk of failing and causing serious damage to patients.
 An internal study of Bard’s Recovery filter found that the medical devices had high rates of fragmentation, migration, and risk of causing death.

-Generally, it can take years for a medical device to receive approval by the Food & Drug Administration (FDA).
+Generally, it can take years for a medical device to receive approval from the Food & Drug Administration (FDA).
 This is necessary to ensure proper medical studies have been conducted to ensure the device is safe for public use.
-However, there is a loophole in FDA’s approval process known as 501(k) clearance.
+However, there is a loophole in the FDA’s approval process known as 501(k) clearance.
 This fast-track approval process requires minimal, or even no, human testing.
 FDA clearance is based mainly on the medical device’s “substantial similarity” to existing approved medical devices.
-That’s like a vehicle regulator looking at a Toyota Corolla and saying it’s safe, therefore a Yugo GV must be safe as well.Holding IVC Filter Manufacturers Accountable
+That’s like a vehicle regulator looking at a Toyota Corolla and saying it’s safe.
+Therefore a Yugo GV must be safe as well.Holding IVC Filter Manufacturers Accountable

-Unfortunately, there may be no way to reverse the damage done by the defective filter, but an experienced Sacramento defective product attorney can pursue financial restitution for your harms and losses.
-A recovery of monetary damages via a settlement or jury verdict could help cover your incurred and future medical bills, lost wages, and pain and suffering.IVC Blood Clot Filter Lawsuits
+Unfortunately, there may be no way to reverse the damage done by the defective filter.
+Still, an experienced Sacramento defective product attorney can pursue financial restitution for your harms and losses.
+Recovery of monetary damages via a settlement or jury verdict could help cover your incurred and future medical bills, lost wages, and pain and suffering.IVC Blood Clot Filter Lawsuits

-Bard is the most notorious IVC filter manufacturer with so many complaints filed by patients that the litigation surrounding Bard filters has been consolidated into multi-district litigation.
-This is where a group of lawsuits are combined and managed by a single judge.
+Bard is the most notorious IVC filter manufacturer with so many complaints filed by patients, the litigation surrounding Bard filters has been consolidated into multi-district litigation.
+This is where a group of lawsuits is combined and managed by a single judge.